ZhaoRichard/nproc/README.md

 	    		rf: Random Forest.
 	    		dt: Decision Tree.
 	    		keras: Keras Deep Learning.
-Model must be provided. model		when method is "" or keras, model is used.
+Model must be provided. model		use the specified model instead of method.
 Default is None and model is created from method. alpha		the desirable upper bound on type I error rate.
 Default = 0.05. delta		the violation rate of the type I error rate.
 Default = 0.05. split		the number of splits for the class 0 sample.
 Default = 1.
 For ensemble version, choose split > 1.